kontainapp/km/docs/debugging-guide.md

 **Procedure:**

-Because we want to support kontainers side-by-side with the original containers, we will create a new `Dockerfile,` some Visual Studio Tasks, and a Debug Configuration:
+Because we want to support kontainers side-by-side with regular containers, we will create a new `Dockerfile,` some Visual Studio Tasks, and a Debug Configuration:

 1. Create `Dockerfile.kontain`

     This file is based on auto-generated Dockerfiles.
-Here, we add “`as base`“ to the first line, and added the second stage starting with “`FROM kontainapp/runenv-node:latest`“:
+Here, we add `as base` to the first line, and added the second stage starting with `FROM kontainapp/runenv-node:latest`:

 ```
 FROM node:12.18-alpine as base